jamestiotio/hostelhunt/README.md

 ## Acknowledgements

-Credit to [kenghin](https://t.me/kenghin) for the initial version of this SUTD Hostel Hunt Telegram Bot.
+Credits to [@2manslkh](https://github.com/2manslkh) for the initial version of this SUTD Hostel Hunt Telegram Bot.
 I changed the MySQL parts to implement Firebase connectivity instead, as well as improved a few features of the bot and added a few more comments for code clarity.